Pinafore/848Q/paper-presentation/README.md

 How to Divide Work
 ==================

 It's fine to divide work however you want.
 One person can make slides, one person can talk, one person can make figures.
-Or all three people can talk: playing each of the roles if you do the RPG model.
+Or all people can talk: playing each of the roles if you do the RPG model.
 It's up to you, as long as the group agrees.

 Grading
 =======

 This assignment is worth 30 points for the presentations and 20 points for the QA session you lead during class.

+Additional discussants will sign up once the entire set of papers has been established (e.g., taking on an additional role in the "paper roleplaying" blog post).
+That part of the paper presentation is worth an additional 20 points.